This printed article is located at https://investor.ascottreit.com/our_corporate_governance_culture.html

-An effective and robust Board, whose members engage in open and construction debate to develop and refine proposals on strategy, is fundamental to good corporate governance.
-In this regard, the Board must be kept well-informed of Ascott Reit’s business and affairs and the industry in which Ascott Reit Group operates.
-The Manager recognises the importance of providing the Board with relevant information on a timely basis prior to Board meetings and on an ongoing basis, to enable the Directors to make informed decisions to discharge their duties and responsibilities.
+The Manager recognises the importance of providing the Board with relevant information on a timely basis prior to Board and Board Committee meetings and on an ongoing basis to enable the Directors to make informed decisions to discharge their duties and responsibilities.
 Reports on Ascott Reit’s performance are also provided to the Board on a regular basis.

 The Board meets regularly and Board meetings, in general, last up to half a day.
 At each Board meeting, the CEO provides updates on Ascott Reit’s business and operations, as well as financial performance.
-Presentations in relation to specific business areas are also made by key executives and external consultants or experts; this allows the Board to develop a good understanding of the progress of Ascott Reit’s business and also promotes active engagement between the Board and the key executives of the Manager.
+Presentations in relation to specific business areas are also made by key executives, external consultants or experts.
+This allows the Board to develop a good understanding of the progress of Ascott Reit’s business as well as the issues and challenges facing Ascott Reit, and promotes active engagement with the key executives of the Manager.